We radically simplify blockchain development, even with no previous DApp experience.

 A platform that simplifies

-Build applications and functionalities as an extension of Modex BCDB blockchain as a database engine.
+Build applications and functionalities as an extension of Modex BCDB engine.
 Instead of running a BCDB service in addition to a second application service on a node, encompass both functionalities, allowing fast creation of complex services on the blockchain.
-On top of immutable chain code benefits, SC functionality allows all customers to extend and improve BCDB core with their own custom preferences and API’s.
+On top of immutable chain code benefits, SC functionality allows all customers to extend and improve BCDB core with their own custom preferences and APIs.

 Java SDK for developers to allow smart contracts development using Modex IDE.